Congenital Heart Disease

 Management and Treatment

-• Catheter procedure to place a plug into the defect.
+• A catheter procedure to place a plug into a defect.

 • Medications to help your heart work more efficiently or to manage blood pressure.

-• Nonsurgical procedure to close a defect using a closing device.
+• A nonsurgical procedure to fix an issue using a closing device.

 • Oxygen therapy, which provides higher levels of oxygen than normal room air would.

-• Prostaglandin E1, which relaxes smooth heart muscle and can keep open the ductus arteriosus (a blood vessel normally closed after birth) helping provide needed circulation.
+• Prostaglandin E1, which relaxes smooth heart muscle and can keep open the ductus arteriosus (a blood vessel that normally closes after birth), helping provide needed circulation.

-• Surgery to repair a defect, open up blood flow or redirect blood.
-In severe cases, a heart transplant may be necessary.
+• Surgery to repair an issue, open up blood flow or redirect blood.
+In severe cases, people need a heart transplant.

 Prevention